 (by Dennis B. Horne)

 deliberately inject students with diseased ideas.

 on whether they are teaching about false standards

 philosophies or whether they are advocates of them.

 whether you are being taught about an

 ideology or proselyted to it.

-— President Boyd K. Packer
+— President Boyd K.

 Church leaders have had much to say, by way of caution and warning and rebuke, to those Latter-day Saints who defiantly teach evolution as fact and truth instead of as an hypothesis or scientific postulate.
 The reason is because by teaching evolution as something it isn’t—truth—a professor or instructor can damage the faith of a student who believes in the teachings of the scriptures and the apostles and prophets.
 Below are statements of counsel these prophets and apostles have given to help students and others navigate the problems that occur when evolution is wrongly taught as fact/truth to faithful, believing Saints.
 This apostolic counsel applies to students being taught by both atheistic/agnostic professors/teachers, and also by those partially believing professors who foolishly teach macro-evolution as truth at BYU or elsewhere: